wmeyer/smart-contract-validation/index.md

 <img width="600" src="example2_screenshot2.png" alt="Ballot2"/>

 This is almost certainly an error situation.
 Why would `Address2` call the `delegate` function when there is nothing to delegate?
 Such a call to `delegate` should probably fail.
-We can improve the Solidity example by adding:
+We can improve the Solidity example by adding a precondition to the `delegate` function:

     require(sender.weight > 0)